 Description What Happens PFH D Affects Whenever the robot is moving (motion underway), the dual digital outputs are LOW.
 Outputs are HIGH when no movement.
-The functional safety rating is for what is within the UR robot.
-The integrated functional safety performance requires adding this PFHd to the PFHd of the external What Happens If configurable outputs are set: • When the robot is moving (motion underway), the dual digital outputs are LOW.
-1.8E- 07 External connection to logic and/or equipment logic (if any) and its components.
+The functional safety rating is for what is within the If configurable outputs are set: • When the robot is moving (motion underway), 1 8F- External connection to logic UR robot.
+The integrated functional safety performance requires adding this PFHd to the PFHd of the external digital outputs are LOW. and/or equipment logic (if any) and its components.
 Outputs are HIGH when no movement.